San Francisco Law School Faculty

-San Francisco Law School - San Diego Law School is proud of its adjunct faculty which is comprised primarily of practicing attorneys and judges.
-Our professors are dedicated to teaching and scholarship and bring the law alive in the classroom with its application to real-world situations.
-They are readily available to students outside of the classroom to provide academic support and guidance and serve the legal profession and their communities.
+San Francisco Law School is proud of its accomplished faculty comprised primarily of practicing attorneys and judges.
+Our professors are dedicated to teaching and scholarship that bring the law to life in the classroom through application to real-world situations.
+Faculty is readily available to students outside of the classroom to provide academic support and guidance, and to serve the legal profession and their communities.

 Course: Academic Support , Bar Strategies, Contracts